 \subsection{Information Loss}

 Information loss in SNNs attracts increasing attentions recently.
-In \cite{guo2022reducing}, Soft Reset is leveraged to reserve the information in the residual potential, and Membrane Potential Rectifier is proposed to alleviate the precision loss in quantization. \cite{guo2022real} leveraged a re-parameterization technique to decouple training and inference stage, and enhance the presentation capacity b learning real-valued spikes during training and transferring the capacity to model parameters by not sharing convolution kernels.
-The MT approach in this paper falls into the same domain with \cite{guo2022reducing}\cite{guo2022real}, which provides another option to reduce information loss in spike activations.
+Soft Reset was leveraged to reserve the information in the residual potential, and Membrane Potential Rectifier was proposed to alleviate the precision loss in quantization \cite{guo2022reducing}.
+Yufei Guo et al. \cite{guo2022real} leveraged a re-parameterization technique to decouple training and inference stage, and enhance the presentation capacity b learning real-valued spikes during training and transferring the capacity to model parameters by not sharing convolution kernels.
+The MT approaches in this paper fall into the same domain with Yufei Guo et al. \cite{guo2022reducing, guo2022real}, which provides another option to reduce information loss in spike activations.